-Search for cause of deadly 737 Lion Air crash begins
+Search for cause of deadly Boeing 737 MAX Lion Air crash begins

 At this point, the issue that arose on the previous flight is no more than a clue to be examined.
 The pilot operating handbook would provide detailed checklists on how to deal with unreliable airspeed and altitude indications.

-Ostrower said the 737 MAX’s airspeed data system, which draws from sensors called pitot tubes, and its altitude data system are not significantly different from the same systems in Boeing’s previous 737 NG model and so are unlikely to be the source of some new problem.
+Ostrower said the 737 MAX’s airspeed data system, which draws from sensors called Pitot tubes, and its altitude data system are not significantly different from the same systems in Boeing’s previous 737 NG model and so are unlikely to be the source of some new problem.

-Indonesia’s poor air safety record
+Indonesia’s poor air-safety record

 Another standard line of inquiry for investigators will be to study the maintenance practices of Lion Air Group, including Lion Air and sister airlines in Malaysia and Thailand.

 The airline’s safety history is poor.
-Indeed, all of Indonesia’s airlines were blacklisted by European Union air safety regulators and banned from entering EU airspace in 2007 due to concern over lack of regulatory oversight in Indonesia.
+Indeed, all of Indonesia’s airlines were blacklisted by European Union air-safety regulators and banned from entering EU airspace in 2007 because of concern over lack of regulatory oversight in Indonesia.

-Lion Air was removed from the EU’s list of banned airlines only in June 2016 after a safety audit from the International Air Transport Association (IATA).
+Lion Air was removed from the EU’s list of banned airlines in June 2016 after a safety audit from the International Air Transport Association (IATA).

-A database compiled by aviation analytics firm FlightGlobal shows that prior to the JT610 disaster, Lion suffered 11 major accidents since 2002: the total loss of five aircraft, five accidents that resulted in major damage, and one minor loss.
+A database compiled by aviation analytics firm FlightGlobal shows that before the JT610 disaster, Lion suffered 11 major accidents since 2002: the total loss of five aircraft, five accidents that resulted in major damage, and one minor loss.

 In 2013, a Lion 737 with 108 people on board crashed just short of the runway and came down in the sea just over 20 yards from shore.
 Four passengers were seriously injured.

-Among the contributing causes, according to the final accident report, were that the flight crew lost situational awareness and that the pilot in command called for a go-around when the airplane was too low to execute it successfully.
+Among the contributing causes, according to the final accident report, were that the flight crew lost situational awareness and that the pilot in command called for a go-round when the airplane was too low to execute it successfully.

-In 2002, another 737 crashed on take-off when the pilots didn’t perform the take-off check list correctly and attempted to get into the air with the flaps in the wrong position.
+In 2002, another 737 crashed on takeoff when the pilots didn’t perform the takeoff check list correctly and attempted to get into the air with the flaps in the wrong position.
 Again, no one was killed but the plane was a write-off after it hit some trees beside the runway.

 Indonesia’s recent safety record also includes the crash of an Indonesia AirAsia jet into the sea in 2014.
 All 162 people aboard that Airbus A320 died.

 Ostrower said the EU blacklist had been a huge impediment to Indonesia’s aviation industry.
-With the Lion Air crash, the issue of the nation’s air safety standards “is almost certain to be re-opened,” he said.
+With the Lion Air crash, the issue of the nation’s air safety standards “is almost certain to be reopened,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.